We live in a multi-device world, and if you're still focused on

 1.1.4.
 Make your mobile site fast

-Your mobile site has higher speed restrictions due to mobile networks and CPU capabilities, which means it's even more important to optimize its speed.
+mobile networks and CPU capabilities, which means it's even more

 Use your Google Analytics site speed report information to easily identify your pages load times and analyze them with Google's PageSpeed Insights mobile filter to identify opportunities to improve them: